 While driving through the valley we suddenly noticed a traffic jam.
-From previous experiences visiting national parks we assumed that there must have been some wildlife ahead… Indeed, a hoard of sheep were crossing the main road in a bounding movement. * Judging from the size, I believe that these were females.
-There was a big line of cars that were stopped and all the tourists were out trying to photograph the animals.
+From previous experiences visiting national parks we assumed that there must have been some wildlife ahead… Indeed, a hoard of sheep was crossing the main road in a bounding movement. * Judging from the size, I believe that these were females.
+There was a big line of cars on the road, and all the tourists were out trying to photograph the animals.
 We did the same :)

 I thought they were already accustomed to people, since there are thousand of tourists visiting this place every day of the year – but the sheep definitely looked scared.

 … and they were running fast too!

 It’s incredible to see their ability to climb the steep, abrupt rock walls, even in zones that do not offer too much grip…

 Here they are, already up high on the rocky hill.
 It was difficult to see them between bushes of the same color – they were just blending into the environment!